This event has passed, but a video recording of the service is available on our website and on our YouTube channel. Links are below:

 You are invited whether or not you are weary from physical, emotional or spiritual sickness.

 Our facility is handicapped-accessible with ample parking.
 The Renewal Center has capacity limits as part of our COVID protocols.
+We require participants to show proof of vaccination.
 We practice social distancing and require masks indoors.